lindakatcodes/lindakatdev/content/notes/wesBos-beginner-js-2.md

 const wesPromise = fetch(endpoint);
 wesPromise.then(response => {
-  // the response we get can contain different data depending on what we fetched - alot of APIs return JSON, so we need to convert it return response.json();
+  // the response we get can contain different data depending on what we fetched - a lot of APIs return JSON, so we need to convert it return response.json();
 }).then(data => {
   // now we have the data in a format we can use